BrooksLabUCSC/flair/README.md

 run with `--help` for a description of optional arguments.
 Outputs (1) `sam` of raw aligned reads and (2) smoothed `bed12` file of aligned reads to be supplied to flair-correct.

 ### <a name="correct"></a>flair correct
 Corrects misaligned splice sites using genome annotations and/or short-read splice junctions.
-Please note that the genome annotation and genome sequences must be compatible, and `gtf` is preferred over `gff` for annotation.
-Bedtools must be in your $PATH for flair-correct to run properly.
+Based on common user issues we have encountered, for flair-correct to run properly, please ensure/note that (1) the genome annotation and genome sequences are compatible, (2) `gtf` is preferred over `gff` for annotation and annotations that do not split single exons into multiple entries are ideal, (3) Bedtools is in your $PATH, and (4) kerneltree is properly installed (you may need to install Cython first).
+You may also want to refer to the [installation requirements](#requirements) or using the [conda environment](#condaenv) for flair.

 **Usage:**
 ```sh